Narita International Airport: Terminal 3

-Terminal 3, a terminal for low-cost carriers, opened on April 8, 2015.
-It is located 500. m north of Terminal 2, where a cargo building used to sit, and has a capacity of 50,000 flights per year.
+Terminal 3, a terminal for low-cost carriers, opened on 8 April 2015.
+It is located 500. m north of Terminal 2, where a cargo building used to sit, has a capacity of 50,000 flights per year and has 11 gates.
 The new terminal incorporates several cost-cutting measures, including using decals instead of lighted directional signs and using outdoor gates and airstairs instead of jet bridges, which are intended to reduce facility costs for airlines and their passengers by around 40% on international flights and 15% on domestic flights.
 Taisei Corporation was awarded a ¥11.2 billion contract to build the terminal in January 2013.
 The airport also constructed a new LCC apron to the north of the terminal, with five additional parking slots for Airbus A320 and similarly sized aircraft.

-Jeju Air, Jetstar, Jetstar Japan, Spring Airlines, and Spring Japan use Terminal 3.
-The terminal also includes a 24-hour food court, which is the largest airport food court in Japan, and a multi faith prayer room.
+Aero K, Jeju Air, Jetstar, Jetstar Japan, Philippines AirAsia, Spring Airlines, and Spring Japan use Terminal 3.
+The terminal also includes a 24-hour food court, which is the largest airport food court in Japan, and two multifaith prayer rooms.
 It was built at a cost of 15 billion yen and covers 66000 m2 of floor space.

+Terminal 3 is voted 2024 best terminal for low-cost airlines in Asia and 2nd overall in the world by Skytrax.